martindisch/Design-Library/README.md

 # Design-Library
-Exploring the new additions to the Android support library
+Exploring the new additions to the Android support library based on Chris Banes' [Cheesesquare] (https://github.com/chrisbanes/cheesesquare).